-Spunky 120-horsepower 1.6-liter four-cylinder is joined by a turbocharged 1.0-liter three-cylinder “EcoBoost” for fuel-saving efficiency, and 1.6-liter EcoBoost with 173 horsepower in grin-inducing ST; the only way to get an automatic transmission is with the base engine, however.
+Drivetrain: Spunky 120-horsepower 1.6-liter four-cylinder is complemented by a turbocharged 1.0-liter three-cylinder “EcoBoost” for potential fuel savings; 1.6-liter EcoBoost with 173 horsepower in the grin-inducing ST; the only way to get an automatic transmission is with the base engine.